 Think carefully about the visuals you use on your website that could be pinned, and how those will perform as ads or pins on Pinterest.

 Pinners have shown preferences when it comes to the kinds of visuals they pin to their personal boards.
 Here are some things to keep in mind:

-- Image height: Taller images on Pinterest are more appealing and they get noticed more in the Pinterest feed.
-Pinterest recommends an aspect ratio of 2:3 for your images.
-They should be at least 600 pixels wide by 900 pixels tall.
+- Image height: An aspect ratio of 2:3 is recommended for images.
+Size should be 600 pixels wide by 900 pixels tall.

-- Color palette: If your branding or your products use reddish-orange colors, you’re in luck.
-Curalate found that images that are reddish-orange get twice as many repins as blue images and that multiple primary colors get 3.25 more repins than images with a single dominant color.
+- Color palette: Reddish-orange images get repinned twice as often as blue images; primary colors get 325% more repins than images with a single dominant color.

 - Faces: Photos that show body parts of people using your products are okay, but when your photo shows a face it’s a major distraction, taking away the focus from the product.

 - Background colors: Shots taken against a white background don’t get pinned as often as image with a multicolor background.
 There’s more visual interest when you can show the environment where your product would be used.

 If you’re not using one of the three qualified e-commerce platforms – BigCommerce, Shopify, or the Salesforce Commerce Cloud (formerly Demandware), you will have to wait until yours makes it available, or else switch.
 Bear in mind, while this feature is accessible to all business accounts based in the US, it’s open to only specific business accounts in Australia, Brazil, Canada, France, Germany, Ireland, Japan, Mexico, New Zealand and the UK, and not at all in other countries.

 Before you apply, you’ll want to review the buyable pins guidelines to ensure it’s the right fit and that your business is eligible.

 Here are the things you’ll need to do to sell on Pinterest.